Chera dynasty: Etymology

 A number of additional theories have also been proposed in historical studies.

 It may seem that the title Chera is derived from the Malayalam word "keram" (meaning "coconut palm").
 However, the term "keram" itself is believed to have originated from the name Kerala.
-Alternatively, some suggest that "keram" is simply a shortened form of the Sanskrit word "nalikera", meaning "coconut tree".
+Alternatively, some suggest that "keram" is simply a shortened form of the Sanskrit word "narikela", meaning "coconut tree".

 Variations of the term Chera

 The Cheras are cited in ancient non-Tamil sources under different forms of the names "Chera" or "Cheraman".
 For the first time, they are mentioned as "Kedalaputo" in the edicts of the Maurya emperor Asoka (third century BCE).

 Pliny the Elder (1st century CE), author of Natural History, and Claudius Ptolemy (2nd century CE), the astronomer and mathematician, referred to the Cheras of southern India as "Kaelobotros" and "Kerobottros", respectively.
 The Periplus Maris Erythraei, an early Greek manual of sailing directions written in the 1st century CE, refers to the Cheras as "Keprobotras".
 These Graeco-Roman names are probably corruptions of the Indo-Aryan term "Kedala Puto/Kerala Putra".